AlexAMitrofanov/frontend-project-lvl2/README.md

 ### CLI application for comparing files in formats json, yaml.

-### videos showing the the program gendiff.js in work:
+### examples showing the the program gendiff in work in different cases:

 [![gendiffJSONfiles](https://asciinema.org/a/suTa8aL9fGrhm6Qzm7fLVPTm8.svg)](https://asciinema.org/a/suTa8aL9fGrhm6Qzm7fLVPTm8)